A block-acoustic preconditioner for the elastic Helmholtz equation: Numerical results

 In this subsection we verify numerically the result from Theorem \ref{thm:thm} and study its implications.
 Recall that $Z$, defined in \eqref{eq:Z}, is an $n_{cells}\times n_{cells}$ matrix that --- as proved in Theorem \ref{thm:thm} --- captures all the spectral information on the error iteration matrix $T$.

 In Figure \ref{fig:spec} we depict the spectrum of $Z$ for different media and different frequencies, represented as different numbers of grid points per shear wavelength, $G_s$.
-Since forming $Z$ and calculating its entire set of eigenvalues is very costly, we hold this experiment for a small $50\times 50$ cells slice of the homogeneous media, of the linear media (of original size $128\times 64$ cells) and of Marmousi2 media (of original size $544\times 112$ cells).
+Since forming $Z$ and calculating its entire set of eigenvalues is very costly, we hold this experiment for a small $50\times 50$ cells slice of the homogeneous media, of the linear media (of original size $200\times 64$ cells) and of Marmousi2 media (of original size $544\times 128$ cells).
 We stress that this slicing causes loss of some of the heterogeneity encapsulated by the media, therefore, we draw only qualitative conclusions from the comparison.
 We observe that the spectrum becomes more scattered as the heterogeneity and non-smoothness grows.
 Moreover, we observe that when a higher frequency is taken for the same media, some eigenvalues scatter far away from zero.
 As expected from the discussion in Subsection \ref{subsec:thm}, the near zero eigenvalues of the highly indefinite $A$ causes this phenomenon, that can be relaxed by an additional shift.

-Figure \ref{fig:rhoZ} shows the spectral radius of $Z$ for linear media of size $400\times 128$ and Marmousi2 media of size $544\times 112$ as a function of the shift.
+Figure \ref{fig:rhoZ} shows the spectral radius of $Z$ for different models as a function of the shift.
 We implemented this by applying the power method on a mat-vec code of $Z$, without forming the matrix.
 We observe that increasing the shift lowers the spectral radius, as expected.
-For linear media of the given size, the minimal shift needed to for the spectral radius to be lower than 1, is negligible, as it is in the same order of magnitude as the natural attenuation that we use in our experiments.
+For linear, SEG or SEAM media of the given size, the minimal shift needed for the spectral radius to be lower than 1, is zero or negligible, as it is in the same order of magnitude as the natural attenuation that we use in our experiments.
 For Marmousi2 media of the given size, a larger shift of about $0.1$ is required for the spectral radius to be lower than 1.
+A similar experiment for extremely heterogeneous (yet smooth) media is shown in Figure \ref{fig:rhoZ_linear_extreme}, demonstrating the larger shift needed in this case.
+This synthetic model (which is non-realistic for most geophysical applications) is defined by stretching the range of $\rho$, $\lambda$ and $\mu$ of the original linear media by up to $10^6$, resulting in $\mu$ variations of up to 7 orders of magnitude.
+The range of $\mu$ values is our reference point, since it has the largest effect on the commutator.

+Since computing spectral properties of $Z$ is not practical in large cases, we next examine how $Z$ acts on a vector.
+We suggest that this behavior is governed by the interaction between the commutator and the acoustic Helmholtz inverse operators $A^{-1}$ and $H_p^{-1}$.
+These operators may amplify or damp error differently, and they may also affect its smoothness.
+We suggest that the commutator does not only vary in norm across different media, but also changes its action at different frequencies, depending on the smoothness of the vectors on which it is applied.